LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 The area with 21% active borrowers was an LSOA that fell on the south side of Parbold.
 I've found in other examples of this data analysis that communities with a local library have high active usage.
 That sounds obvious, but isn't always reflected in policy - the theory often goes that many people can reach a library without necessarily having one locally.
 However, a community having a physical library (or mobile library stop) is a great way of increasing membership.
 It was no surprise to discover that Parbold has a thriving library, with regular events, and is open 5 days a week.

-![The library at Parbold](/assets/images/2025-03-12-parbold.jpg 'The library at Parbold') _The librry at Parbold.
+![The library at Parbold](/assets/images/2025-03-12-parbold.jpg 'The library at Parbold') _The library at Parbold.
 Self-evidently a great library._

 We compared the spread of active borrowers across the different deprivation levels of the LSOAs (using the 'index of multiple deprivation').
 We could see that this matched the general population across those different deprivation levels.
 This suggests that, in terms of borrowing in Lancashire libraries, there isn’t a significant bias to favour either areas of low or high deprivation.